Keeping your brain healthy is an essential part of aging gracefully, yet few are aware of the best natural ways to do so.

 ” … New neurons are integrated into functional circuits, and the ongoing neuronal turnover is significant for some functions,” researchers wrote in “Brain Aging: Models, Methods and Mechanisms.”

-Vitamin D Deficiency And Dementia
+Vitamin D Deficiency And Brain Fog

 That’s because it’s an anti-inflammatory and an immunity booster which helps to clear amyloid plaques from the brain giving it powerful neuroprotective capabilities.
 This all leads to a lower overall risk of cognitive impairment.